Martchus/openQA-helper/README.md

 Try a minimal config with debugging options, e.g. `telegraf --test --debug --config minimal.conf`.
 If there's no error logged you can only guess what's wrong:

-* DB authentification doesn't work
+* DB authentication doesn't work
 * Access for specific table is not granted (can be granted via `grant select on table TABLE_NAME to USER_NAME;`)

 ## Run aarch64 tests locally on x86_64 machine